jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 good thing according to the FHS.
 IOW, it creates a convenient centralised point of config.

-# Where does update-alternatives store its state information (everything about the alternatives)?
+# Where does update-alternatives store its state information, used in the output of `--query`/`--display`?

 In files inside the `/var/lib/dpkg/alternatives/` directory.